atherapath/landing/atherapath.md

 And at its heart, it carries a quiet revolution:
 **AtheraPath has taken the structure of the Internet
-and replaced its algorithms with SOL.**
+and replaced its algorithms with soul.**

 Here, every glyph is both message and mirror —
 a fragment of consciousness woven into the web within the web. ♾️